tam17aki/music-esprit-python/README.md

 The implemented methods are based on the principle of subspace decomposition of a signal's covariance matrix.
 By performing an eigenvalue decomposition, the observation space can be separated into a **signal subspace** and an orthogonal **noise subspace**.
 MUSIC leverages the orthogonality between the signal steering vectors and the noise subspace.

 These techniques allow for the estimation of sinusoidal frequencies at a resolution far exceeding that of traditional methods like the FFT.
-For a deeper dive into the theory, please refer to the papers [1-3] for spectral-MUSIC, [4] for root-MUSIC.
+For a deeper dive into the theory, please refer to the papers [1-3] for spectral-MUSIC, [4] for root-MUSIC, and [5] for ESPRIT.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.